What Is the Best Binding Setup for Me

 - Put on your boots and tighten the toe strap and ankle strap.

-- Double-check your stance, adjust your snowboard bindings if you need to and you are ready to go!
+- Double-check your stance, adjust your good snowboard bindings if you need to and you are ready to go!

 Now that you are done with mounting it, it is time to adjust the bindings themselves.
 Adjusting the angle of the high back or forward lean will immensely impact your body posture and the way the board performs.